This Giving Season, improve your effectiveness as a donor with CEP’s resources for individual givers.

 I’d agree with the article that empowering those closest to issues and problems to chart solutions can be an effective approach to making progress toward certain goals, and probably isn’t common enough.
 I’d also agree with the authors’ points about the pervasiveness of systemic racism and the flaws in our electoral system.
 But these observations shouldn’t be positioned in opposition to strategy; recognition of these realities can be, in fact, essential elements of a good strategy.
 Nor, again, are these new ideas, and this is important because, in fact, there are many existing efforts, supported by philanthropy, that other donors and foundations can learn from and support.

-The article declares that, “the current model of philanthropy is not only misleading but dangerous.”
+The article declares that, “the current model [emphasis added] of philanthropy is not only misleading but dangerous.”
 But there is no one model, of course.
 And there is real danger in pretending there is, or that there should be.

 Phil Buchanan is president of CEP, author of “Giving Done Right: Effective Philanthropy and Making Every Dollar Count,” and co-host of the Giving Done Right podcast.